Home Articles How Architects Use Natural Light to Transform Spaces: Techniques & Iconic Examples

 The Sagrada Familia, Barcelona

-The Sagrada Familia in Barcelona is a masterpiece of Gothic and modern architecture that is characterized by its innovative use of light.
-Designed by architect Antoni Gaudí, the building features a series of stained glass windows that allow natural light to filter into the interior space.
-The windows are carefully designed to create a specific color palette and to control the amount and quality of light that enters the space.
+The Sagrada Familia in Barcelona is a masterpiece characterized by its innovative use of light.
+Designed by Antoni Gaudí, the building features stained glass windows carefully designed to create a specific color palette and control the quality of light entering the space.
+This exemplifies how types of natural light in architecture — from filtered and colored to direct and diffuse — can produce profoundly emotional spatial experiences.

 Credit: Sagrada Familia Interiors – The Inside of Sagrada Familia with Experts – Context Travel – Context Travel

-These examples that usage light in architecture demonstrate how light can be used to create stunning visual effects, highlight architectural features, and enhance the functionality and comfort of a space.
-As architects continue to explore new ways to use light in their designs, we can expect to see even more innovative and transformative uses of this powerful element in the future.
+These examples of light usage in architecture demonstrate how light can create stunning visual effects, highlight architectural features, and enhance the comfort of a space.
+As architects continue to explore natural light and architecture in their designs, we can expect even more innovative uses of this powerful element.

 Credit: ARTIFICIAL LIGHT: the immaterial that transforms into a work of art – Wortmann-Architects